cijujoseph/activiti-examples/activiti-custom-data-model-sample/README.md

 #### Use of custom Datamodel to get a business process talking to Elasticsearch.
 The embedded Elasticsearch instance which comes with Alfresco Process Services (Enterprise Activiti) is used as the data source in this example.

+To get an overview of this module, please read my blog at https://community.alfresco.com/community/bpm/blog/2017/04/12/business-data-integration-made-easy-with-data-models

 ## Overview of the processes used in this example

 1. Process 1 - An insurance policy process using which a user creates a policy.
 As part of the process the policy data is stored in an external source via Datamodel.
 In this example external source is Elasticsearch.